For SALE: State-Action Representation Learning for Deep Reinforcement Learning: Policy Checkpoints

 \subsection{Method}

-The overview for our approach for using checkpoints in RL: \begin{itemize}[nosep] \item Set the initial checkpoint policy as the initial current policy. \item Train the current policy. \item Assess the current policy (using training episodes). \item If the current policy outperforms the checkpoint policy, then update the checkpoint policy. \end{itemize} Note that we aim to use training episodes to evaluate the checkpoint policy, as any evaluation or test time episodes are considered entirely separate from the training process.
+The overview for our approach for using checkpoints in RL: \begin{itemize}[nosep] \item Assess the current policy (using training episodes). \item Train the current policy (with a number of time steps equal (or proportional) to the number of time steps viewed during assessment). \item If the current policy outperforms the checkpoint policy, then update the checkpoint policy. \end{itemize} Note that we aim to use training episodes to evaluate the checkpoint policy, as any evaluation or test time episodes are considered entirely separate from the training process.
 For clarity, we will use the term \textit{assessment} (rather than evaluation) to denote any measure of performance which occurs during training.

-\textbf{Assessment phase.} Since assessment occurs during training, we may need to adjust the standard training loop of deep RL algorithms to allow for assessment during training.
-Off-policy deep RL algorithms commonly train after each time step~\citep{DQN}.
-This is problematic for measuring the performance of the current policy, as the policy would change after each training step.
-We propose instead to adopt a training strategy which resembles how many on-policy methods are trained~\citep{williams1992reinforce, PPO}: \begin{itemize}[nosep] \item Standard Off-Policy RL: Collect a data point $\rightarrow$ train once. \item Proposed: Collect $N$ data points over several assessment episodes $\rightarrow$ train $N$ times. \end{itemize} By batching training, we can use the assessment episodes to the measure the performance of the current policy (which we denote the \textit{assessment phase}).
 In \autoref{appendix:alg:basic_checkpoint} we outline the basic policy checkpoint strategy.

 \tikzexternaldisable

 \tikzexternalenable